oroinc/documentation/user_guide/reports.rst

   - *Max*: only the largest of all the field values for all the records will be displayed.

   "
-  "**Sorting***","Defines the way values of the field or their functions to be displayed in the report.
+  "**Sorting***","Defines the order values of the field or their functions shall be displayed in the report.

   - *None*: no sorting applied
   - *Asc*: ascending
   - *Desc*: descending

+  The whole report is sorted by the column, for which the sorting is applied.
+If sorting settings are defined for several columns, settings of the column that comes the earliest are used.

+  After the report has been generated, it can be sorted by any of it columns.

   "